There’s such a thing as “too much information”, especially for

-This Climate Week 2022 would have people from all walks of life – from scientists, researchers, doctors, educators, and police makes, industrialists, students, academics, and social workers – and provide a unique platform, which leads them an exceptional leader in the field of climate change.
-The meeting that would kick off in August 2022 will focus on how to phrase key takeaways, such as how quickly the Earth is barreling toward the 2 degrees Celsius (3.6 degrees Fahrenheit) warming threshold set by the Paris climate agreement in order to avoid the most catastrophic effects of global warming.
+This Climate Week 2022 will have people from all walks of life – from scientists, researchers, doctors, educators, policymakers, industrialists, students, academics, and social workers – and will provide a unique platform for exceptional leaders in the field of climate change.
+The meeting that would kick off in September 2022 will focus on how to phrase key takeaways, such as how quickly the Earth is barreling toward the 2 degrees Celsius (3.6 degrees Fahrenheit) warming threshold set by the Paris climate agreement in order to avoid the most catastrophic effects of global warming.
 Here’s just a sampling of some of the things you’ll learn at our three-day meeting:

 State University of Rio de Janeiro (UERJ), Brazil

 Ronaldo Seroa da Motta is Professor of Economics of the Environment and Natural Resources of the State University of Rio de Janeiro (UERJ).
 Former Coordinator of Regulation and Environment Studies of IPEA, Former Director of the National Aviation Agency for Research and International Relations, Former Director of Environmental Policies of the Ministry of Environment.
 IPCC / AR5 / WGIII / Ch15.
 It mainly works in the following subjects: valuation and environmental economic regulation.